mattcarp/atmos-downmix/README.md

 ## Author

-This tool is written by Matt Carpenter.
+This tool is written by Matt Carpenter.# Minor change